 AIATSIS Summit Awards 2026

-Nominations for the AIATSIS Summit Awards will open in mid-November 2025.
+Nominations for the AIATSIS Summit Awards are now open!

 The Awards program is dedicated to celebrating Aboriginal and Torres Strait Islander excellence across five key categories: